New Jersey sues California company over 'ghost guns'

 The investigator bought parts for an AR-15 assault rifle.

-Last year, New Jersey banned the purchase of gun parts for use in making firearms with no serial numbers, called "ghost guns."
+New Jersey bans purchases of gun parts for use in making firearms with no serial numbers, called "ghost guns."
 It's also a crime to possess an unregistered assault firearm in the state.

 The lawsuit seeks civil penalties and to stop the company from shipping parts to New Jersey.

-The company is based in Apple Valley, about 60 miles northeast of Los Angeles.
-A phone message left Friday wasn't immediately returned.
+The company is based in Apple Valley, about 60 miles (96 kilometers) northeast of Los Angeles.
+A phone message was left Friday with the company.